Are Unquote Travel Small Group trips right for You?

 This is just a fancy way to say practicing compassion and empathy.
 It’s another thing travel has taught me.
 It doesn’t make me the Dalai Lama but simply shows me that this is an important part of my spiritual being and an important aspect to incorporate into daily life.
 Traveling is a practical way to understanding and recognizing what other people are experiencing, how they might feel, and what their values are.
 If we increase our compassion and empathy as a human race, we increase peace and understanding in the world.

 It takes a certain kind of curiosity to travel.
 It’s been the single biggest factor pushing me to travel all these years.
-I’ve just been curious what it’s like in Transylvania, northern Finland, and Sichuan Province.
+I’ve just been curious what it’s like in Transylvania, northern Finland, and western Mongolia.
 Is Thai food in Thailand the same as it is at home?
 How different are Japanese and Korean societies?
 Is Incan stonework as amazing as the pictures in National Geographic show?
 Is Moldova really an up-and-coming wine destination?
 I’ve always wanted a first-hand appreciation of a country and its culture.
 Sure, reading an inspiring travel blog is good sometimes, but you eventually have to ask yourself: do I want to have these experiences for myself?

 And for most of us, especially Unquote Travelers, the answer is yes.